 Reserved parking Guidelines for implementation Loading zones Designated parking spaces to provide access for loading and unloading goods or passengers.
 Loading zones are generally only provided in busy commercial areas with high parking demand where there is a need for loading/unloading.
 They are generally intended for use by commercial vehicles and couriers to undertake quick drop offs and pick up, however they can be used by other vehicles in the process of loading or unloading (with the exception of Goods Vehicles Only loading zones).
 Whilst loading zones should preferentially be provided at the rear of commercial/retail properties, this is not always practical, and the provision of on-street loading zones to serve adjacent businesses is sometimes needed.
 Generally, no more than one loading zone parking space per block should be provided in commercial areas.
 Ideally loading zones should be placed at the beginning or end of an area of parking to reduce the need for awkward manoeuvring by larger vehicles.
 Loading zones should not be accommodated in angle parking bays as oversize vehicles may block the carriageway and impact on visibility of adjacent vehicles.
-Similarly, loading zones should not be placed adjacent to pedestrian crossings as high sided vehicles reduce the visibility of pedestrians waiting and/or crossing.
+Similarly, loading zones should not be placed adjacent to pedestrian crossings as high sided vehicles reduce the visibility of pedestrians waiting and/or crossing. • There are opportunities to use reserved parking spaces more efficiently by allowing shared use of the space (with appropriate signage) based on times of the day or week.
+Loading zones are useful for businesses during the day but can be designated as taxi ranks in the evening.
+These will be site specific opportunities.
 Mobility parking Designated parking spaces for the exclusive use of vehicles displaying a valid Mobility Parking permit.
 Generally provided in the most convenient locations in shopping areas as well as near community facilities or other key destinations such as a library, swimming pool or popular beaches.
 Generally one on-street mobility parking space per block should be provided in commercial areas, and approximately two per cent of spaces in off-street car parks.
 Mobility parking spaces are best provided as angled parking bays and require additional stall width over and above a standard parking space, to adequately provide for occupants to manoeuvre to/from the vehicle.
 A kerb ramp to allow access between the footpath and street level should be provided.
-Bus Stops Dedicated spaces for public buses on scheduled routes to stop to pick up and drop off passengers.
-Bus stops should be designed at an appropriate length to enable a standard bus to manoeuvre in and out of the space safely, and stop close and parallel to the kerb.
-Ideal placement of a bus stop is on the departure side of an intersection.
-This enhances accessibility for manoeuvring in and out of the bay, improves opportunities for buses to rejoin traffic lanes (improving reliability), reduces delay of vehicles behind stationary buses and eliminates the risk of vehicles turning in front of a stopped bus at an intersection.
-Taxi ranks should not be located next to a bus stop or loading zone to avoid taxis spilling over into these spaces.
-Where possible, after hours taxi ranks should be shared with other complimentary reserved parking designations in commercial areas (e.g. loading zones or bus stops) to improve efficiency of parking spaces.